keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ### Becoming a Functor

 Each context of course must provide its own implementation of `map()` in order for it to be used as a Functor.
 Functor implementations in Scala are provided via typeclasses.
-Any type that has the shape `F[_]` may become a functor by implementing the following typeclass:
+Any type that has the shape `F[_]` may become a Functor by implementing the following typeclass:

 :::{.numberLines .nowrap}
 ```scala